runmat-org/runmat/tools/runmatfunc/README.md

 runmatfunc queue list               # inspect queued jobs and their target Codex models
 ```

+When the `embedded-codex` feature is active, Codex-driven sessions automatically execute
+`apply_patch` requests locally using the bundled helper.
+The helper is also registered in tests,
+so the fixture-powered regression suite exercises the same path your shell will use.

+The Codex CLI (`codex exec`) must be available on `PATH` (or pointed to via
+`RUNMATFUNC_CODEX_PATH`) when running with `--codex`.

 > **Note:** Codex execution currently uses a stub client unless the
 > `embedded-codex` feature is enabled and the [codex-rs](https://github.com/openai/codex) workspace
 > is available.
 With that feature active (`cargo run -p runmatfunc --features embedded-codex -- builtin sin --codex`),